akseidel/pywordletool/README.md

 * The letter use information is:
   * Letter
   * % (fraction) of words in the list that have the letter
+  * Letter position counts in order from position 1 to position 5
   * Letter position hierarchy in order of position most to position least
-  * Letter position counts in order from position 1 to position 5
-  * Example: **Z 0.02 [4, 5], [3], 0, 0, 1, 2, 2** means the letter Z is in 2% of the words.
-The 4th and 5th position share the most common position location within words containing Z. The 3rd position is the next common position.
-Z did not occur in the missing positions numbers 1 and 2.
-The last five numbers not [ ] bracketed are the counts for Z at each position.
-The first two 0s are the 1st and 2nd positions.
-No Zs found there.
-The 1 is the 3rd position.
-1 Z was found as the 3rd letter in a word.
-2 Zs each were found in the next two 4th and 5th positions.
-Those Zs are found as the last and second to last letters in the words.
-The 4th and 5th position share the use same use count.
-That count is also the largest Z use count.
-The letter Z was found to be most common at the 4th and 5th positions.
-This is why 4 and 5 are shown as [4, 5] and also listed before [3].
-The 3rd position was found to be the next most common location for Z.
+  * Example: **W, 0.06, 2, 0, 1, 0, 2, [1, 5], [3]** means the letter W is in 6% of the words.
+The first five numbers not [ ] bracketed are the counts for W at each position.
+Two words have W at the 1st position.
+No words have W at the 2nd position.
+One word has a W at the 3rd position.
+No words have W at the 4th position.
+Two words have a W at the 5th position.
+The numbers in brackets, [ ], indicate the most common positions.
+Positions 1 and 5, ie [1, 5], share the most common W occurrence position.
+Position 3 is the next common position.

 ### Wordle Play Strategies

 * Discover Wordle play strategies yourself with the Helper's assistance.
 That was the reason for creating this Helper.